edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 Upgrading to {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} to version 7 involves the following steps:

 1.  **{{ PRODUCT_LEGACY }} (Version 4 and Earlier):** [Rename layer0.config.js and {{ PRODUCT }} packages.](#rename-layer0-components)
-2. [Upgrade Node.js](#upgrade-to-node-js) to version 18.x or 20.x and update your application to be compatible with Node.js 18.x or 20.x.
+2. [Upgrade Node.js](#upgrade-to-node-js) to version 18.x or 20.x and update your application accordingly.
 3. [Create an {{ PRODUCT }} account.](#create-account)
 4. [Create an organization.](#create-an-organization)
 5. [Create a property.](#create-property)